julianee-jk/IDAssignment2/README.md

 ### Mobile Devices Tested

 * **Motorola Moto G4**
-    * Mobile responsiveness works well on this device.
 * **Samsung Galaxy S5**
-    * Mobile responsiveness works well on this device.
 * **Google Pixel 2**
-    * Mobile responsiveness works well on this device.
 * **Google Pixel 2 XL**
-    * Mobile responsiveness works well on this device.
 * **iPhone 5/SE**
-    * Mobile responsiveness works well on this device.
 * **iPhone 6/7/8**
-    * Mobile responsiveness works well on this device.
 * **iPhone 6/7/8 Plus**
-    * Mobile responsiveness works well on this device.
 * **iPhone X**
-    * Mobile responsiveness works well on this device.
 * **iPad**
-    * Mobile responsiveness works well on this device.
 * **iPad Pro**
-    * Mobile responsiveness works well on this device.
 * **Surface Duo**
-    * Mobile responsiveness works well on this device.
 * **Samsung Galaxy Fold**
     * Black background of Popup menu does not cover whole screen.